arkinmodi/project-sayyara/test/README.md

-# Automated tests
+# Automated Tests

-The folders and files for this folder are as follows:

-Describe ...
+This folder contains all the automated tests for Sayyara.
+Unit tests end with the filename `test.ts`.
+Integration tests end with the filename `integration.test.ts`.